devietti/GmailSendLater/README.md

 ## Installation

-You can install the Google Apps Script directly by [clicking here](https://script.google.com/macros/s/AKfycbxLEvLCZROFQcnFMTCtdi7g4-EzX76lnvwvpiEwva-STnEKA6Qi/exec) and grant the application the permissions it needs.
+You can install GmailSendLater directly by [clicking here](https://script.google.com/macros/s/AKfycbxLEvLCZROFQcnFMTCtdi7g4-EzX76lnvwvpiEwva-STnEKA6Qi/exec) and granting the application the permissions it needs.

 If you want to customize the code for your installation, you can perform a manual installation (see below).